IGBO Headcrest Mask

 - The Vertical Antennas: The twin vertical "planks" or horns dominating this mask are a visual representation of this dualism.
 They stretch upward like towering antennas — connecting the human dancer on the earth to the spiritual realm of the sky.

-2. Color Symbolism
+2. Color symbolism

 The mask's bold color palette is highly symbolic.